umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Settings/Theme-settings/index.md

 ### App Icon

 Upload a square image, preferably with a background color.
+The App Icon is used when the website is added to the homescreen of an iPhone.

 ### Icon Background Color